musiciancodes/missed-pop-culture-references/README.md

 - Indian Jones "we reached got them under the ban like Indian Jones grabbing his hat as the door closed"
 	- https://www.youtube.com/watch?v=2ui85HwTX1s

+- the "the more you know star" in 1980s & 1990s Public Service Announcements (PSAs) on broadcast television.
+Referenced in "the more you know" star used as emoji on Slack.
+	- Will Smith example of 'stay in school' https://www.youtube.com/watch?v=oVjI5o0Ed9k

 =======